 The Lagotto Romagnolo is a medium-sized ancient working breed from Northern Italy with wooly, curly fur.
 They are prized for truffle hunting skills, but they can also make relatively laid-back and affectionate companions around the home.
 Lagottos are known for their thick coats that are both water-resistant and low in shedding, and these dogs are also enthusiastic swimmers thanks to their roots in duck hunting.

 With their friendly personalities, Lagottos are popular family dogs suitable for homes with children or active owners.
 They are highly trainable and can adapt to a variety of lifestyles.

 Height: 17 to 19 inches (males); 16 to 18 inches (females)

 Weight: 28 to 35 pounds (males); 24 to 30 pounds (females)

-Coat Color: Comes in solid off-white, white with orange or brown patches, brown, brown roan, brown or orange with white patches, occasionally tan markings also feature
+Coat Color: Solid off-white, white with orange or brown patches, brown, brown roan, brown or orange with white patches, or occasionally tan markings

 Characteristics of the Lagotto Romagnolo